et-com/etcom/_posts/2016-09-21-Open-Science-Lightning-Talks.md

 date: 2016-09-21
 ---

 Join us for our first session of the semester.
-We are going to start this term with a lightning talk session on concepts and tools for practicing Open Science.
+We are going to start this term with a lightning talk session on concepts and tools for practicing open science.
 The topic / tool / speakers will be:

 + Version Control / Git / Betsy
 + Literate Programming / Jupyter Notebooks / Tom